sissmark/beta_video_censor/README.md

 # beta video censor

 New tool to censor your videos!
-Looking for input and testers! #sissysafe #betasafe #sissycensored #betacensored #loserporn #censoredporn
+Looking for input and testers!

 This script will censor female nsfw parts in videos using the nudenet ai model.
 I tested it using Python 3.12.